tkeith/tullius/README.md

     import pymongo

+    # Connect to local MongoDB, using database name "tullius"
-    db = pymongo.MongoClient(w='majority', j=True)['tullius']
+    db = pymongo.MongoClient().tullius

+    # Run 10 processes handling tasks of priorities 0 through 10,
+    # and 5 processes handling tasks of only priority 0
-    task_processes = [(10, 0, 10), (3, 0, 0)]
+    task_processes = [(10, 0, 10), (5, 0, 0)]

 `db` is the pymongo connection to your MongoDB database.

 `task_processes` is the number of processes that should be allocated to processing tasks of different priorities.
-The above configuration allocates 10 processes to process tasks of priority 0 to 10, and 3 processes to process tasks of priority 0.
-This reserves 3 processes for processing real-time (priority 0) tasks.
+The above configuration allocates 10 processes to process tasks of priority 0 to 10, and 5 processes to process tasks of priority 0.
+This reserves 5 processes for processing real-time (priority 0) tasks.

 Now that Tullius is installed and configured, you can run the daemon, `tulliusd`.
 Try running it on the command line to make sure everything is working.
 If you see no output and it keeps running, it is set up properly and watching for tasks to process.